-- Although China ROs are subjected to deemed profit tax rate of 15 percent, this is against the actual overheads and thus the tax liability is controllable.
+- Although China ROs are subjected to a deemed profit tax rate of 15 percent, this is against the actual overheads and thus the tax liability is controllable.

-- Hong Kong does not impose dividend tax in Hong Kong, and capital is free to flow in and out to anywhere as against 5 to 10 percent dividend tax in China.
+- Hong Kong does not impose a dividend tax in Hong Kong, and capital is free to flow in and out to anywhere as against 5 to 10 percent dividend tax in China.